 The printing process is automated as much as possible and almost eliminates the risk of human error.
 Developer engineer of the equipment is Nikita Dmitrievich Chen-iun-tai, founder and CEO of Apis Cor company.
 The insulation system in the printed house was done using innovative materials from TechnoNICOL, as was the roof which, in accordance with the architectural project, is flat.
 The solution proposed by the TechnoNICOL company can effectively withstand high snow loads and durability requirements.
 Its cost is comparable with steep roofs, which are common for our country.

 A special insulation PIR Slope was used during flat roof installation.
 It is a ready-made modular system to create the right main and rear slopes.
 Because of this, precipitation will be effectively removed from the surface of the roof.
 Polymer membrane LOGICROOF and insulation LOGICPIR have a combustibility class G1 which provides high fire safety.
-As overlap insulation we used rock wool ROKLIGHT thermo-acoustic insulating material.
+ROKLIGHT thermo-acoustic insulating rock wool material was used as an overlap insulation.

 Apis Cor construction 3D printing technology adapted for different methods of printed walls thermal insulation.
 Specially for the project in Stupino, TechnoNICOL corporation chose two innovative ways of insulation: solid insulating material LOGICPIR for one part of the house and liquid polyurethane composition for the other.
 Technology does not require fixtures and fills all voids in the space between the bearing wall and outer concrete structure, avoids the formation of cold bridges.